Select Dynamic field

 1. Kunzum Pass

-There are two ways to reach Spiti – you can either approach the valley from the resort town of Manali in Himachal’s Kullu district or the state capital Shimla.
-If you’re taking the former approach, you must cross the Kunzum Pass, which connects the Lahaul and Spiti valleys.
+There are two ways to reach Spiti – you can either approach the valley from the resort town of Manali in Himachal’s Kullu district or the state capital, Shimla.
+If you take the former approach, you must cross the Kunzum Pass, which connects the Lahaul and Spiti valleys.

-At an altitude of over 15,000 feet, the Kunzum Pass is surrounded by high, snow-capped mountains.
-All vehicles crossing the pass typically circle the Kunzum Devi temple situated at the top of the pass to seek the goddess’s blessings for a safe journey.
-While you’re there, don’t forget to gaze at the gigantic mountains that overlook the pass, along with the magical meadows all around it.
+At over 15,000 feet, the Kunzum Pass is surrounded by high, snow-capped mountains.
+All vehicles crossing the pass typically circle the Kunzum Devi temple at the top to seek the goddess’s blessings for a safe journey.
+While you’re there, don’t forget to gaze at the gigantic mountains overlooking the pass and the magical meadows around it.

 2. Langza

-The village, at more than 14,000 feet in height, has a few homestays where you can stay with the locals and enjoy simple, home-cooked meals.
+At more than 14,000 feet in height, the village has a few homestays where you can stay with the locals and enjoy simple, home-cooked meals.
 Overlooking the village is the mighty Chau Chau Kang Nilda mountain, and the most famous attraction here is the mammoth Lord Buddha statue near the village temple.

 3. Chandratal

-If you’re someone who loves camping out in remote places, we recommend spending a night here.
-A word of caution, though – the lake’s 14,000+ feet altitude may result in symptoms of acute mountain sickness (AMS).
+If you love camping out in remote places, we recommend staying here.
+A word of caution, though – the lake’s 14,000+ feet altitude may result in symptoms of acute mountain sickness (AMS) or, as others call it, elevation sickness.
 So, if you start feeling uncomfortable here, descend to a lower altitude immediately.

 4. Nako

-If you’re traveling to Spiti from Shimla, you’ll have to go through the Kinnaur district, which serves as a gateway to the Spiti Valley.
+If you’re traveling to Spiti from Shimla, you’ll have to go through the Kinnaur district as a gateway to the Spiti Valley.
 On the border between the Kinnaur district and the Spiti Valley, you’ll come across the beautiful Nako village.
 While the village is politically a part of the Kinnaur district, in terms of geography, it has more in common with the rugged Spitian landscapes.

-The village has plenty of attractions for curious travelers – from the Nako lake to the Nako monastery to the nearby Chango gompa.
-So if you’ve got time on your hands during your journey to Spiti from the Shimla side, take a few hours to explore this village.
+The village has plenty of attractions for curious travelers – from the Nako Lake to the Nako monastery to the nearby Chango Gompa.
+So, if you’ve got time on your journey to Spiti from the Shimla side, take a few hours to explore this village.
 You won’t be disappointed.

 5. Key Monastery